kberov/gledki/README.md

 pieces of the output as needed.
 See the tests and sample templates for usage examples.

+Gledki is plural for гледка in Bulgarian, which literally means "view".
+So this package provides means to implement views.

 ## Note!
 This is my first module in Go, so I would be glad to get advices for improvements, exspecially for idiomatic Go.